- Use the best dead pixel repair software to see if you can turn them back to life.

-This tool lets you “try to fix dead, stuck or hot pixels by yourself, before running back to the store”, this is their motto.
+This tool lets you try to fix dead, stuck, or hot pixels by yourself, before running back to the store, this is their motto.
 A faulty pixel that is displaying the color white all the time is called a hot pixel.
-You can get this software for Windows for free and here are the main details that you need to know about it:

-- You can cover the dead pixel with the color window and click on the Start Flashing button to begin the healing process.
+Next, you can cover the dead pixel with the color window and click on the Start Flashing button to begin the healing process.

 The app can close automatically after a specified period of time.
 Head over to Aurelitech’s PixelHealer’s official website to get the app and test it on your computer.